-"Public Threat Category 1" violations occur when an animal is off leash and, without provocation, engages in threatening and menacing behaviors including charging at and snapping at humans or animals.
-This will not include animals that are in fenced yards (unless they escape) or animals that are on leash (again, unless they escape).
+An animal control violation shall be deemed a "Public Threat" if it harms or threatens to harm humans or animals.
+"Public Threat Category 1" violations occur when an animal without provocation engages in threatening and menacing behaviors including growling, charging at, and snapping at humans or animals.
 "Public Threat Category 2" violations occur when an animal without provocation (i) inflicts injury on a human on private or public property; (ii) kills, "bites", or attacks an animal.